slatedocs/slate/source/includes/_persons.md

 },
 ```

-Each person resource is assigned a unique `id` and stores the name, phone numbers, and
+Each person resource is assigned a unique `id` and stores the name, type, and
 email addresses of the person.
 A person resource also has access to a smart attribute
 called `primary_email`.
 The value of `primary_email` is automatically computed by
 Affinity's proprietary algorithms and refers to the email that is most likely to be the